veyo/slack-banhammer/README.md

 ![slack-event-subscriptions](https://github.com/veyo/slack-banhammer/raw/master/slack-event-subscriptions.png "Slack Event Subscriptions")

 5. Deploy the app to the URL you defined in "Request URL" in Slack -> Event Subscriptions.
+6. Use the "Install App" menu to install the app to the workspace.

 ### Deploying the app
 Pretty much anything that supports Node 8.x will work including AWS Elastic Beanstalk, Azure App Service, Heroku, Zeit.co, etc.